24/7 Support Line - Call Now

 The symptoms of codeine addiction are a blue tinge to lips and fingernails, muscle twitches or spasms, dizziness, dry mouth, increased tolerance, withdrawal symptoms, secrecy, and social isolation.

-The main causes of codeine addiction are genetic factors such as CYP2D6, OPRM1, ABCB1, family history, mental health disorders like GAD, SAD, PTSD, and SUD, environmental influences such as peer influence, stressful life events, availability and chronic pain conditions like migraine, irritable bowel syndrome, and arthritis.
+The main causes of codeine addiction are genetic factors such as the OPRM1 gene, family history, mental health disorders, environmental influences such as peer influence, stressful life events, availability, and chronic pain conditions like migraine, irritable bowel syndrome, and arthritis.

 The treatment options for codeine addiction are medical detoxification, cognitive behavioral therapy (CBT), motivational interviewing, medications, and support groups.